KappaKa1/MAX78000-Dynamic-Neural-Network/README.md

   The focus for project is to study the effects of altering the parameter size used in an inference.
 The Dynamic Model used in this experiment is capable of altering the size of its parameter during an inference in exchange for a faster processing time and lesser energy consumption.

 # Software and Environment set-up installations
+  Before embarking on the project, there are several software and environment set-ups that have to be done.
 A detailed walkthrough of all the necessary installations can be found [here](https://github.com/analogdevicesinc/ai8x-training?tab=readme-ov-file#installation).
+  Here are the information for the systems involved in the project:
-The project was carried out using a Windows 11 operating system, and installed **Ubuntu** for a virtual Linux environment.
-The main IDE used is the provided **Eclipse**.
+  - The project was carried out using a Windows 11 operating system
+  - **Ubuntu 22.04.3 LTS** was used for a virtual Linux environment.
+  - The main IDE used is the provided **Eclipse**

 # Training the AI Dynamic Model
-  Before describing the Dynamic approach, here are some important information to take note of which governs the way training should be done for the most part of the project.
+  Before describing the Dynamic training approach, here are some important information to take note of which governs the way training should be done for the most part of the project.
 The Dynamic approach strictly follow these information, but diverges in [train.py](https://github.com/KappaKa1/MAX78000-Dynamic-Neural-Network/blob/main/README.md#trainpy) as the software does not support Dynamic training.
-The Dynamic Training consist of models inheriting parameters from previous smaller models, which are predefind sizes of 25%, 50%, 75% and 100% (final model).
+The Dynamic Training consist of models inheriting parameters from previous smaller trained models, and are predefind sizes of 25%, 50%, 75% and 100% (final model).
 The final model produced, although not entirely similar, would have parameters resembling previous models.
 This allow the model to alter in size, though in discrete values, while still retaining some accuracy.

 ## Data Loader Design and Model Design
 ### Data Loader